 To amend Article 3.3 of the Academic Senate Bylaws.

 BACKGROUND: The Bylaws of the CSU Channel Islands Academic Senate were last revised in AY12-13.
 There is no mechanism for selecting a Senate Officer in the case that no nominations are received by the April 1 deadline.
-This proposal remedies that omission.
+This proposal remedies that omission and provides a mechanism to ensure positions are filled by the end of the academic year.

 POLICY: